TwoBitAlchemist/NeoAlchemy/source/intro.rst

 NeoAlchemy is available on `PyPI`_, so it can be installed normally using ``pip install neoalchemy``.
-NeoAlchemy is built on top of the `official Neo4J Python driver`_, and that is its only dependency.
+NeoAlchemy is built on top of the `official Neo4J Python driver`_.
 If you install from PyPI, this will automatically be installed alongside it.
+You can also install the dependencies using ``pip install -r requirements.txt``.

 `Questions, support requests, comments`_, and `contributions`_ should be directed to GitHub accordingly.